BORN: Brooklyn, New York, 1952

 Follow VeganPainter on Twitter

 I am a painter...a dinosaur on the verge of extinction.
 I have never played a video game.
 I do not think a relationship is built on communicating through text messages.
 I am childless so I will never have to wrestle with the fact that I am engaged in meaningful conversation with my children for only 3 1/2 minutes a week.
-If I live to be 65, I will not have spent 9 years of my life watching television.
+I have not spent 9 years of my life watching television.
 And when I go to an art museum I spend more than 30 seconds viewing each painting.

 The central theme of my art is the